rusevgeniy/ByeByeDPI-Manual/others.en.md

 - [youtubeUnblock on OpenWrt](https://github.com/Waujito/youtubeUnblock)

 > [!TIP]
 > You can use the [ByeDPI package](https://github.com/spvkgn/ByeDPI-OpenWrt) as a custom outbound proxy in [podkop](https://github.com/itdoginfo/podkop) to control traffic via sign-box.
+The guide can be read [here](https://github.com/DPITrickster/Podkop-ByeDPI-OpenWRT).

 #### Keenetic